lehaifeng/SECT/README.md

 CRAN provides precompiled binary versions of R for Windows, MacOS, and select Linux distributions that are likely sufficient for many users' needs.
 Users can also install R from source code;  however, this may require a significant amount of effort.
 For specific details on how to compile, install, and manage R and R-packages, refer to the manual [R Installation and Administration](http://cran.r-project.org/doc/manuals/r-release/R-admin.html).

 ### R Packages Required for SECT and the Bayesian LMMs
-The SECT tutorial requires the installation of the following R libraries:
+The statistical implementation of the SECT topological summaries using Bayesian LMMs requires the installation of the following R libraries:

 [doParallel](https://cran.r-project.org/web/packages/doParallel/index.html)